Introduction

 - Modular Design: Designed with modularity in mind, allowing for easy extension and customization.

-- Dynamic Loading: Supports dynamic loading of plugins, enabling seamless integration with various data sources and sinks.
+- Dynamic Loading: Supports dynamic loading of plugins, allowing integration with various data sources and sinks at runtime.

 - Statically Typed: Ensures type safety and compile-time checks, reducing runtime errors.